sethlunas/resonance/README.md

 _This project is being built as a learning + portfolio project.
 Both planning and parts of the coding (e.g., Flask, file scaffolding, file upload) were AI-assisted.
 I am using AI (specifically chatGPT and claude) as a coding partner while I learn the stack.
 All design decisions, documentation, integration work, and ongoing development are my own and I am incrementally learning the implementation details along the way._

+_Note: Some parts of the code are intentionally commented more heavily than normal.
+These comments reflect concepts I am learning (e.g., how Flask routes work) and serve as a personal learning aid.
+They may be pruned or refactored in later versions of the project._

 ---